 Preferred STI-CA selection

 The STI-PA shall provide secure API protection for the Service Provider that follows the procedures in [RFC6749] Section 2.3 client credentials to access its HTTP based APIs.
 This includes the use of an STI-PA defined client id/secret that is used in the HTTP Authorization header of each request from the Service Provider to the STI-PA.
-This authorization will allow an SP to acquire the Service Provide Code token as described in section 6.3.5 and determine the preferred STI-CA to use when requesting STI certificates.
+This authorization will allow an SP to acquire the Service Provider Code token as described in section 6.3.5 and determine the preferred STI-CA to use when requesting STI certificates.

 STI-CA Account Creation

-When a Service Provider selects a particular STI-CA to service STI certificate requests, the Service Provider shall use the ACME account creation process defined in [draft-ietf-acme-acme-06] Section 7.3.
+When a Service Provider selects a particular STI-CA to service STI certificate requests, the Service Provider shall use the ACME account creation process defined in [draft-ietf-acme-acme].

 In order to initiate the account creation process, the requesting Service Provider shall create a key pair using the ES256 algorithm.
 This key pair represents the Service Provider’s ACME account credentials.